-FI-1.1: Develop innovative financing solutions to support local climate initiatives/green bank projects within areas to improve access for alternative transportation, provide green infrastructure and make other improvements that can impact greenhouse gas emissions.
+FI-1.1: Develop innovative financing solutions to support local climate initiatives/green bank

 A variety of funding mechanisms are being explored around the country to support resilience initiatives.
 For example, voluntary carbon offset programs can provide the funds necessary to support other local climate initiatives and financing opportunities to help mitigate the impact of those emissions on the local environment.